-Sometimes the guppies can be somewhat overlooked by the more advanced aquarists, perhaps due to their beginner compatibility, and relatively low maintenance behavior, especially for tropical fish.
-However, these rainbow fish are absolutely mesmerizing, with an abundance of incredible multicolors, and patterns that will keep your eyes fixated on them all day long.
+Sometimes the guppies can be somewhat overlooked by the more advanced aquarists, perhaps due to their beginner compatibility, and relatively low maintenance, especially for tropical fish.
+However, guppies are absolutely mesmerizing, with an abundance of incredible multicolors, patterns, and majestic swimming that will keep your eyes fixated on them all day long.

-Here are the Best Tank Mates for Guppies
+Here are the Top 8 Best Guppy Tank Mates

-The Cardinal Tetra, much like the Guppies, is a favorite amongst hobbyists and has been for a number of years.
+Neon tetras, much like the guppies, are a favorite amongst hobbyists and have been for a number of years.
 Their two primary colors consist of a neon blue and a deep red, in straight lines running across their bodies.
-They are small fish, much like the Guppy fish species, however, they are slightly bigger and tend to grow to a maximum of 2 inches long.
+They are small fish, much like guppies, however, they are slightly smaller, typically growing to a maximum of 1.5 inches (3.8 cm) long.

 It is so important to understand that this suggestion is for female betta fish, not male betta fish!
 Females are a lot less aggressive than their male counterparts and are compatible with most peaceful fish communities.